dynaconf/dynaconf/docs/settings_files.md

 ## Settings file location

-Dynaconf will search files specified in `settings_file` option starting the search tree on the current working dir (the directory where you program is located).
+Dynaconf will search files specified in `settings_file` option starting the search tree on the current working dir (the directory where your program is located).

 Ex: